thiagodp/kahlan-matchers/tips.md

 # Tips

+> The following tips also apply to other extensions, such as `pcre`.
+Just replace `mbstring` with `pcre`.

-1. How to check if the extension `mbstring` is enabled:
+1. How to check if the PHP extension `mbstring` is enabled:
     - Windows: `php -m | findstr mbstring`
     - MacOS/Linux: `php -m | grep mbstring`

-2. How to enable `mbstring`:
+2. How to enable the extension `mbstring`:
     - See where your `php.ini` file is by running `php --ini`
     - Add `extension=mbstring` to it.